miaoliwka/portfolio/README.md

 # About me

-My name is Oliwia Szczypek.
+My name is Olivia Baresi.
 I'm a recent graduate of a Manual and Automation Tester at CodersLab School.
 I have chosen this field of study because I want to develop my skills and knowledge within the IT industry.
 As this is a very feature-oriented profession, I'm currently looking for opportunities that will help me grow.
 Now, I'm focusing on finding a new job and improving my English skills.